Tickets Sold Out for Saturday

-First settled in 1685, the Town of Cornwall is now home to over 12,000 residents.
-The Town includes the hamlets of Mountainville, Firthcliffe Heights, Meadowbrook, Salisbury Mills, West Cornwall, and Orrs Mills; and the Village of Cornwall-on-Hudson.
-Only 50 miles north of New York City, clean air, open space, outdoor activities, and the sweeping vistas offered by the Hudson Highlands and the Hudson River have attracted tourists since the late 1800s when the Town became a resort town for residents of New York City and New Jersey.
-The Town boasts over a dozen buildings on the historic register, most dating from the mid-1800s, and many of which were once boardinghouses, taverns, and stores that supported the summer vacationers who flocked to the area.
-For detailed history of the Town of Cornwall, visit www.cornwallny.com/About-Cornwall/History/History-of-Cornwall.
+The Town of Cornwall today is home to more than 12,000 residents and comprises the hamlets of Mountainville, Firthcliffe Heights, Meadowbrook, Salisbury Mills, West Cornwall, and Orrs Mills, and the Village of Cornwall-on-Hudson.
+Only 50 miles north of New York City, open space, outdoor activities, and the sweeping vistas offered by the Hudson Highlands and the Hudson River have attracted tourists since the late 1800s when the Town became a resort town for residents of New York City and New Jersey.
+The Town boasts more than a dozen buildings on the historic register, most dating from the mid-1800s, and many of which were once boardinghouses, taverns, and stores that supported the summer vacationers who flocked to the area.
+For detailed history, visit the Town of Cornwall website.

 Storm King Art Center is the largest cultural destination in the Town of Cornwall.
-Attracting over 200,000 visitors a year, Storm King is proud of its long and close history with the Town of Cornwall.
+Attracting approximately 200,000 visitors annually, Storm King is proud of its long and close history with the Town of Cornwall.

 Storm King Art Center and the Town of Cornwall

 Ogden was a significant philanthropist who helped develop the Town as we know it today.
-He financed the construction of the Mountainville Post Office and Fire House, built the Town’s main ballfield still used by Cornwall Little League (known as Johnny’s Field after his son who died in an accident in his late teens), paid for the Town swimming pool, was a major benefactor of the Hudson Highlands Nature Museum and heavily donated to the construction of the Boulevard building, funded the construction of the Storm King School’s library in 1958, and along with Mr. Stern, financed construction at St. Luke’s Cornwall Hospital.
+He financed the construction of the Mountainville Post Office and Fire House, the Town swimming pool, and the Town’s main ball field—which is known as Johnny’s Field after his son who died in an accident in his late teens and still used by Cornwall Little League.
+He was a major benefactor of the Hudson Highlands Nature Museum and heavily donated to the construction of the Boulevard building, funded the construction of the Storm King School’s library in 1958, and along with Mr. Stern, financed construction at St. Luke’s Cornwall Hospital.
 Mr. Ogden was also an early supporter of the preservation of Sands Ring Homestead, funding a new cedar roof on the historic house and museum in the 1960s.
-Mr. Stern funded many local organization after Ogden’s death through the Ralph E. Ogden Foundation, including many projects at the Museum of the Hudson Highlands and Storm King School and donated to other environmental and cultural organizations.
-This tradition continues through Odgen’s grandchildren who now run the Ralph E. Ogden Foundation.
+After Ogden’s death, Mr. Stern funded many local organizations through the Ralph E. Ogden Foundation, including many projects at the Museum of the Hudson Highlands and Storm King School and donated to other environmental and cultural organizations.
+This philanthropic tradition continues through Odgen’s grandchildren who now run the Ralph E. Ogden Foundation.

 Storm King Art Center and Cornwall Today

-Today, Storm King is an international destination for experiencing art in nature, and welcomes over 200,000 visitors each year.
-In 2017, Storm King contributed $12 million to the Orange County economy and supported over 225 jobs.
-Of this, Storm King supports 120 jobs in Greater Cornwall and provides over $4 million in economic impact.
+Today, Storm King is an international destination for experiencing art in nature and welcomes more than 200,000 visitors annually.
+Based on an Economic Impact Study conducted in 2017, Storm King contributed $12 million to the Orange County economy and supported more than 225 jobs.
+Of this, Storm King supports 120 jobs in Greater Cornwall and provides more than $4 million in economic impact.
 Storm King directly employs 25 Cornwall residents.
-Storm King remains an active participant and supporter of Town activities.

-- Storm King provides free school visits to all Title 1 schools as well as schools in Orange, Putnam, Ulster, Sullivan, Dutchess.
-Storm King welcomed over 4,000 school children last year, including 140 from Cornwall schools, all who visited for free.
+- Storm King provides free group visits to all Title 1 schools as well as schools in Orange, Putnam, Ulster, Sullivan, Dutchess counties

-- Storm King welcomes other organizations working to improve our community by providing retreat and meeting space.
-In the past year, we are proud to have hosted groups including the Greater Cornwall Chamber of Commerce, the Orange County Chamber of Commerce, the Open Space Institute, the Orange County Citizens Foundation, Horizons on the Hudson, and the Town of Cornwall School Board.
+- Storm King welcomes other organizations working to improve our local community by providing retreat and meeting space, including the Greater Cornwall Chamber of Commerce, the Orange County Chamber of Commerce, the Open Space Institute, the Orange County Citizens Foundation, Horizons on the Hudson, and the Town of Cornwall School Board

 Things to Do in Cornwall